 Family Unification vouchers are not issued based on placement on the Housing Choice Voucher waiting list.
 Instead, HSD provides referrals to the Housing Authority based on comprehensive risk assessment and FUP-eligibility determination.
 HSD will provide written certification to the Housing Authority that a family or a youth qualifies as a FUP-eligible family or youth.
 A family will be certified as eligible if it is determined that (1) the children are at imminent risk of placement in out-of-home care or at risk of having their discharge to the family from out-of-home care delayed (2) the lack of adequate housing is a primary factor in the risk of placement or delay of discharge and (3) the family meets all other eligibility requirements for Section 8 assistance; youth will be certified as eligible by age, foster care history, and homelessness risk.
-Youth will also be identified through the county coordinated entry system.
-The Santa Cruz County Consortium of Care (CoC), titled Homeless Action Partnership, launched the Coordinated Entry System, titled Smart Path to Housing and Health.
-The Smart Path lead agency is the County HSD.
-They will use it to assist in identifying youth who were previously on a child welfare caseload and may be eligible for FUP.
-FUP Youth vouchers have a HUD imposed 36- month limit on rental assistance.
-FUP Youth voucher holders who enter into a HUD Family Self- Sufficiency contract may have their FUP Youth rental assistance extended for the life of the FSS contract up to five years, with the possibility of an extension up to two years.
+Youth will also be identified through the county Coordinated Entry System.
+FUP Youth vouchers have a HUD imposed 36- month limit on rental assistance, excepting for the provisions under Fostering Stable Housing Opportunities (FSHO).
+Under HACSC's existing FUP-FSS demonstration program, FUP Youth voucher holders who enter into a HUD Family Self- Sufficiency contract may have their FUP Youth rental assistance extended for the life of the FSS contract up to five years, with the possibility of an extension up to two years.